Administrative Support Council Bylaws

 C. The Administrative Support Council will:

 II.
-Elections and Members
+Elections and Officers

 B. Positions which report directly to the WOU President, including Vice Presidents and Deans of the Colleges, are excluded from the ASC constituency.

 C. ASC will represent unclassified administrative professionals in three areas: Administrative Support Services, Academic Support Services, and Student Support Services.
-Membership will ideally include three individuals from each area, but in extraordinary circumstances, all areas may not be equally represented.
+Officers will ideally include three individuals from each area, but in extraordinary circumstances, all areas may not be equally represented.
 Every effort will be made to have equal representation in all areas.
 ASC reserves the right to act as a body with nine elected representatives regardless of distribution.

 D. General elections will occur each spring to fill vacancies projected for the following fiscal year.
 Other elections will be called as necessary by ASC when a representative position opens.
 All constituency members vote for members from each area in every election, regardless of the area in which they serve.
 If Council vacancies occur by any representative(s) during the last year of their term, upon approval by a majority of the members of the Council, the ASC President may appoint members to complete the term of the vacant member(s) in accordance with Article II, Section C, of these bylaws.
 These appointees would serve until the annual ASC election in spring is held to elect new members.
 These appointees would not automatically be nominated for a full term in this election process and would have to be nominated in accordance with these bylaws.
-If a nominee in uncontested, vote will proceed by acclamation at the spring constituency meeting.
+If a nominee is uncontested, vote will proceed by acclamation at the spring constituency meeting.

-C. The ASC President's primary duties will be to: (1) convene ASC meetings, (2) work with the recorder to develop the agenda, (3) manage ASC meetings, and (4) communicate ASC recommendations to the President of Western Oregon University.
+C. The ASC President's primary duties will be to: (1) convene ASC meetings, (2) work with the Recorder to develop the agenda, (3) manage ASC meetings, and (4) communicate ASC recommendations to the President of Western Oregon University.
 This post requires approximately three (3) hours per month.

 E. The Recorder's primary duties will be to: (1) create a written record of all ASC meetings, (2) create and distribute the minutes of ASC meetings, (3 with ASC President, create and distribute ASC meeting agendas, and (4) tally and announce the results of ASC votes.
 This post requires approximately three (3) hours per month excluding meetings.